moov-io/watchman/docs/methodology/index.md

 Empty type under a known source with no entities of that type returns nothing.
 Empty `type=` selects the all-types partition for that source.

-## What changed after OpenSanctions Pairs

-Evaluating the production scorer on 755,540 labeled pairs led to three scoring-policy changes:

-1. Tax IDs and contact no longer force 1.0.
-2. Conflicting same-type IDs apply a 0.70 multiplier by default.
-3. Person/business/organization type mismatches recast instead of scoring 0 (~+100 ns and +1 alloc vs same-type scoring on Apple M4 Max).
+## Measured results

-The research evaluator is `go run ./research/opensanctions-pairs`.
+A public labeled set of 755,540 sanctions/OSINT pairs is described in [OpenSanctions Pairs](/watchman/opensanctions-pairs/).
+The evaluator in this repo is `go run ./research/opensanctions-pairs`.
 Full tables: [RESULTS.md](https://github.com/moov-io/watchman/blob/master/research/opensanctions-pairs/RESULTS.md).